Potosi Mountain (Nevada): History

-The giant cave of Potosi Mountain was used for vision quests by the Chemehuevi shaman of the mid-19th century, ɁOomposi.
+The giant cave of Potosi Mountain was used for vision quests by the Chemehuevi shaman of the mid-19th century.

 Spanish missionaries may have opened silver mines here, but there is no good documentation of that.
 In 1855, Mormon settlers found rich lead and other metal ore.
 The Mormon mine manager probably named the mine after his childhood home, Potosi, Wisconsin, another mining town, itself named (directly or indirectly) after the Bolivian mountain Cerro Potosí, the richest silver mine known.

 The Potosi Mining District on the west of the mountain produced lead and silver.

-Potosi Mountain was the site of the TWA Flight 3 air crash that killed 22 passengers, notably the actress Carole Lombard, on January 16, 1942.
+Potosi Mountain was the site of the TWA Flight 3 air crash that killed 3 crew members and 19 passengers, notably the actress Carole Lombard, on January 16, 1942.

 Potosi Mountain broadcasting facility

 Potosi Mountain serves as a major FM broadcast transmitter site for Las Vegas, with 7 full power FM stations transmitting from the top of Potosi, along with 1 FM Translator.
-The stations are KNPR 88.9, KCNV 89.7, KOMP 92.3, KYMT 93.1, and KXPT 97.1 all licensed to Las Vegas, KFRH 104.3 licensed to North Las Vegas, and KXTE 107.5, licensed to Pahrump, Nevada.
+The stations are KNPR 88.9, KCNV 89.7, KOMP 92.3, KYMT 93.1, and KXPT 97.1 all licensed to Las Vegas, KVPH 104.3 licensed to North Las Vegas, and KXTE 107.5, licensed to Pahrump, Nevada.

 A translator, K276BL, also operates from up here on 103.1, simulcasting KSOS 90.5 from Las Vegas.
 KXTE was the first tenant to broadcast from the top of the mountain and the first station in the United States to transmit in HD Digital.

 There is also an amateur television repeater, with the call sign N7ZEV, located here.

-Along with FM transmitters, NOAA All Hazards Radio station WNG634 on 162.400 MHz, which is managed by the NWS Office in Las Vegas, NV, is located here as well.
+Along with FM transmitters, NOAA All Hazards Radio station WNG634 on 162.400 MHz, which is managed by the National Weather Service forecasting office in Las Vegas, NV, is located here as well.